Traackr/resizeAndCrop/README.md

 ### `contClass` (string)

 Optional class to add to the `<div>` element that acts as a container for the `<img>` element showing the resized and cropped image.
 No default value.

+### `renderStartDelay` (integer)

+In milliseconds.
+Start loading/rendering after this initial delay.
+Set to zero for no delay.
+Default it 50ms.

+### `renderBatchSize` (integer)

+Number of images to load at once.
+The event loop is free'ed up after each batch to maximize UI responsiveness.
+Default is 10.

+### `renderBatchPause` (integer)

+In milliseconds.
+Pause before processing next batch of images.
+Important to have big enough pauses when you load large sets of images, otherwise the UI may become very unresponsive/jerky.
+Default is 200ms.